Coober Pedy

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Coober Pedy's approval levels have been significantly above the yearly average of 0, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Coober Pedy's approval levels have been significantly below the yearly average of 0, showing a notable downturn in recent development.

 How does recent development compare to population growth in Coober Pedy?